dcos/dcos-mesos-modules/README.md

 subnet into smaller ones removes the need to have a global IPAM.
 The "prefix" specifies the subnet mask used to allocate subnets (from the overlay address space) to each Agent.

+## Theory of operation
+The Master module is responsible for generating a configuration for each overlay network instance on every Agent module.
+For each overlay network on the Agent, the Agent module then takes the configuration for the overlay network and configures a CNI network for `MesosContainerizer` and a docker network for `DockerContainerizer`.
+Below we describe in more detail the operational specifics of the Master and Agent modules.

+### Master module
+For each Agent that registers with the Master the Master allocates an IP from the `vtep_subnet`.
+The Master also allocates the lower 24-bits of the VTEP MAC, with the upper 24-bits specified by `vtep_mac_oui`.
+Further, for each overlay network specified in the `overlays` JSON config, it allocates a subnet from the overlay `subnet`, using the `prefix` length specified for each Agent.

+For Mesos, since each Agent supports the `MesosContainerizer` and the `DockerContainerizer` the subnet allocated to the Agent is further split into two "equal" subnets.
+One for the `MesosContainerizer` and one for the `DockerContainerizer`.
+The `MesosContainerizer` uses CNI (Container Network Interface) to configure user-defined networks, and launch containers on those networks, while the `DockerContainerizer` uses "docker user-defined network".
+These two subnets (allocated by the master) are therefore used by the Agent to generate appropriate CNI configuration for `MesosContainerizer` and create a "docker network" for `DockerContainerizer`.

+### Agent module
+On receiving a configuration for an overlay an Agent does two things:
+* From the subnet allocated to the `MesosContainerizer`, the Agent module creates a CNI config at the location specified by `cni_dir`.
+* From the subnet allocated to the `DockerContainerizer` the Agent module creates a Docker network using the `docker network create` command.

+While applying the configuration for each network if the Agent detects a failure (for example docker is not installed or docker network already exists), the Agent responds to the master with an error.